Maine Black Bears

 The Maine Black Bears are the athletic teams that represent the University of Maine.
 A member of the America East Conference, the University of Maine sponsors teams in eight men's and nine women's NCAA sanctioned sports.
-The men's and women's ice hockey teams are members of Hockey East, and the football team is an associate member of the Colonial Athletic Association.
+The men's and women's ice hockey teams are members of Hockey East, and the football team is an associate member of the Coastal Athletic Association.